 The employer can pay a percentage of their saving as a pension contribution or can retain the whole saving.

-Salary sacrifice schemes are officially recognised by HMRC (there is guidance on their website as to how they operate).
+Salary sacrifice schemes are officially recognised by HMRC.

 If you are operating a pension scheme for your employees, and you’re not currently using salary sacrifice arrangements, please do get in touch to discuss how this method can implemented to improve your business.